AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 Once you are done with providing some information about your plugin, icons, and screenshots, you will be asked to attach your plugin file.
 Make sure to properly [package your plugin](/distribution/packaging.md) into an `.xdx` file.

-If your plugin passed all validation checks by the Developer Console, write notes (if any) to the CC Integrations Review team and click on "Submit for Review".
+If your plugin passed all validation checks by the Developer Console, the "Submit" button will be activated for you to click.

 Congratulations!
 We can't wait for you to join our growing community of published plugins.

 ## CC Integrations Review

 After you submit, the CC Integrations Review team will review your plugin.
 Depending on current submission volume, it can take up to 10 business days before you hear a response.
 Thank you for being patient with us.
+Note that the same [submission checklist](/distribution/submission-checklist.md) will be used by our reviewers to determine whether to reject or approve your plugin.

 Once your submission has been reviewed, we’ll reach out letting you know if it has been approved or rejected, and provide any next steps.